 The moment you step inside this hotel, you will be welcomed by the warmth of their service and a memorable fragrant scent.
 The hotel provides a romantic and modern retreat for its guests with magical sunset views over the sea in a renovated historic building.
 The entire property is spotlessly clean everywhere you look, creating a peaceful escape.

-The rooms are all soundproofed and equipped with a wardrobe, sofas that can turn into an extra bed, an A/C, a clothes iron and so on – so much so that there’s no need to reach out to their front desk for something!
-The private bathroom in each room is provided with toiletries, hairdryer, and towels for your convenience.
+The rooms are all soundproofed and equipped with a wardrobe, sofas that can turn into an extra bed, A/C, a clothes iron, and so on – so much so that there’s no need to reach out to their front desk for something!
+The private bathroom in each room is provided with toiletries, a hairdryer, and towels for your convenience.